Updated August 23, 2023

 1. Choose Manage > Fabrics.
 Double-click on a fabric to open Fabric Overview > VRFs.

 2. In the VRFs tab, click on Actions > Create to create a VRF.
-For more information, see Creating VRFs for the Standalone Fabric.
+For more information, see the section "VRFs" in About Fabric Overview for LAN Operational Mode Setups.

 3. Select the newly added VRF and click Continue.